Core Curriculum

 With visiting professor: Dr. Paul Cederna, MD

-On the first Monday of each month, pre-operative conference is held in which complex upcoming cases are presented to obtain further input from faculty and other residents in regards to operative planning.
+On the first Monday of each month, a pre-operative conference is held in which complex upcoming cases are presented to obtain further input from faculty and other residents in regards to operative planning.
 These cases can range from complex microvascular reconstructive cases to complex cosmetic cases.

 We also have a monthly research meeting which is an opportunity for all residents, faculty, and medical students to discuss ongoing research projects and present new ideas.